Physical Therapy Treatments For Levator Ani Syndrome

 • Puborectalis syndrome

-Pelvic floor muscles help support numerous organs, such as the rectum, bladder, urethra, uterus, and vagina.
+Pelvic floor muscles are dome-shaped muscles that help to support numerous organs, such as your:

 Levator ani syndrome is more common in people assigned female at birth.